-An application server is a software framework that allows the creation of both web applications and server environment.
+An application server is a software framework that allows the creation of both web applications and server environments.
 It contains a comprehensive service layer model and supports various protocols and application programming interfaces (API).

 Referential transparency is a term used in functional programming to replace the expression without changing the final result of the program.
-This means that whether the input used is a reference or an actual value that the reference is pointing to the program's behaviour is not changed.
+This means that whether the input used is a reference or an actual value that the reference is pointing to the program's behavior is not changed.

 |Basis for comparison||Server-side scripting||Client-side scripting|

 |Definition||Works in backend and not visible to the client-side.||Works in frontend and scripts are visible among users.|

 |Processing||Server Interaction required||Interaction with the server is not required|